ksengyou/ePortfolio/index.md

 <img src="MethodCalls.png" alt="hi" class="inline"/>

-###### This results in the following GUI:
+This results in the following GUI:

 <img src="GUI.png" alt="hi" class="inline"/>

 #### Algorithm and Data Structures: Authenticating Users Through MD5 With Database

 My second enhancement as a part of my ePortfolio is to update the algorithms for checking the username and password.
 While the process will remain relatively the same, the difference will be that the code will not longer reference a file and be done through console, but will implement the use of a database as well as trigger through a GUI rather than entering values through console.
+Initially, I struggled with figuring out how I wanted to implement the check against credentials as I knew I wanted to check against the database.
+I got through this by hardcoding credentials for testing until the database had been created and populated.
+This later served as a means to troubleshoot the code and ensure that the matches to the MD5 were working correctly.
+I had also run into a number of bugs with the actionListener triggering the method and had some issues debugging, but ultimately found that exceptions were not being handled correctly and throwing errors.

 The old version of the code made use of a scanner and file input stream to read the user input as well as read the credentials file: